Last Updated on 05/10/2023 by secretmoona

 Is the JR Pass worth it?
 When not to buy it?

 The transport system in Japan is reliable, clean and punctual but also expensive compared to many European countries.
-With the Japan Rail Pass, you could save a good amount of money on your intercity travels.
+With the Japan Rail Pass, you could save much money on your intercity travels.

 For example, a typical return trip from Tokyo to Kyoto will cost you about 26,640 yen, nearly as much as the cost of one week’s pass.
 You could also use the pass for side trips to Kamakura (near Tokyo) or Uji and Osaka (near Kyoto).

-Additionally, if you travel long distances to Hiroshima or Hakodate from Tokyo, you will save a lot.
-Taking the Shinkansen on short and longer journeys at no additional cost is like an added bonus, right?
+Additionally, travelling long distances to Hiroshima or Hakodate from Tokyo will save a lot.
+Taking the Shinkansen on short and longer journeys at no additional cost is an added bonus, right?